-Hempstead Supervisor Don Clavin and members of the Hempstead Town Board are teaming up with Atlantic Marine Conservation Society (AMSEAS), and All Our Energy to host regular community beach clean-ups in Lido Beach and Point Lookout.
-In early April the town held 2022's first beach clean-up of the year at Point Lookout in preparation for bird nesting season; it was such a success that we are now hosting one each month through October.
+Hempstead Supervisor Don Clavin and members of the Hempstead Town Board are teaming up with Atlantic Marine Conservation Society (AMSEAS) to host regular community beach clean-ups in Lido Beach and Point Lookout.

 Pollution is a large problem, especially near water where each tide brings in more debris and trash.
 Lido Beach is a migration and nesting site for various species of birds, such as the endangered Piping Plover, which makes it even more important to keep the beach clean.